prashant17d97/Blog/site/src/jvmMain/README.md

 ## Overview

-Blog is a backend service developed in Kotlin JVM to serve content for a website and mobile applications.
+This is a backend service developed in Kotlin JVM to serve content for a website and mobile applications.
 It uses the MongoDB driver for database operations and the Kobweb API library for handling HTTP requests.

 ### Project Details